sumomomomomo/ip/docs/README.md

 Your Joe Duckish companion for keeping track of things to do.
 The goblin's name is Joe Duck.

+Saves/loads as commands are given to it.
+Save file location is `*user.home*/ip_data/tasks.txt`.

 # Task Creation